luong-komorebi/Awesome-Linux-Software/README.md

 #### Download Manager
 - [![Open-Source Software][OSS Icon]](https://github.com/aria2/aria2) [aria2](https://aria2.github.io/) - aria2 is a lightweight multi-protocol & multi-source command-line download utility.
 - [Flareget](https://flareget.com/) - Full featured, multi-threaded download manager and accelerator.
+- [Free Download Manager](https://www.freedownloadmanager.org/) - Free Download Manager is a powerful modern cross-platform download accelerator and organizer for Windows, Mac and Linux.
+- [JDownloader](https://jdownloader.org/) - JDownloader is a free download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
 - [![Open-Source Software][OSS Icon]](https://invent.kde.org/network/kget) [KGet](https://apps.kde.org/kget/) - KGet is a versatile and user-friendly download manager.
 - [![Open-Source Software][OSS Icon]](https://sourceforge.net/p/urlget/uget2/ci/master/tree/) [uGet](https://ugetdm.com/) - A download manager that can monitor the clipboard for downloadable links, and can create a list of downloads, and run them in parallel.
 - [![Open-Source Software][OSS Icon]](https://github.com/subhra74/xdm) [Xtreme Download Manager](https://xtremedownloadmanager.com/) - A good download manager with fresh UI for Linux.